If a dog fouls on public land, it is the responsibility of the person in charge of the dog to pick up the mess.

 We will investigate any complaints about dog fouling.
 Patrols are carried out in problem areas and offenders will be prosecuted.

-If you notice a street or area that you feel requires cleansing, you can report it to Veolia on 0800 3286023.
+If you notice a street or area that you feel requires cleansing, you can report it to our Waste Service Contractor by calling 01462 474000 and choosing the waste option.

 Bag it and bin it